yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 20 minutes

-In this exercise, you use the Microsoft Data Migration Assistant (DMA) to perform assessments on the `TailspinToys` database.
-You create two assessments, one for a migration to Azure SQL Database, and then a second for SQL MI.
-These assessments provide reports about any feature parity, and compatibility issues between the on-premises database and the Azure managed SQL database service options.
+In this exercise, you use the Microsoft Data Migration Assistant (DMA) to perform assessments on the `WideWorldImporters` database.
+You create two assessments: one for SQL DB and a second for SQL MI.
+These assessments provide reports about any feature parity and compatibility issues between the on-premises database and the Azure managed SQL database service options.

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
 To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).

-### Task 1: Configure the WWI TailspinToys database on the SqlServer2008 VM
+### Task 1: Configure the WWI WideWorldImporters database on the SqlServer2008 VM

-In this task, you do some configuration the WWI `TailspinToys` database on the SQL Server 2008 R2 instance to prepare it for migration.
+In this task, you perform some configuration for the WWI `WideWorldImporters` database on the SQL Server 2008 R2 instance to prepare it for migration.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Resource groups** from the Azure services list.